 I also pay attention to how emotions are embodied.
 Your mind does not exist in isolation from your body, they are interconnected.
 How you think and feel affects how you are physically and vice versa.
 Gestalt and formative psychology and my training in expressive arts all inform my work with the body-mind connection.
 In the past fifteen years neuroscience has begun to map what it is in these approaches that has a positive impact, helping where needed to rewire the brain and build new neural pathways that counteract the negative loops we may have got stuck in.

 One of the central questions we face as humans is how to be in relationship with others while also being true to ourselves.
-It is this dilemma between the need for intimacy and the need for freedom that couples therapy fundamentally addresses.
+It is this dilemma between the need for intimacy and the need for autonomy that couples therapy fundamentally addresses.

 Couples therapy is an opportunity to take a closer look at what you each bring to the relationship, what you create together and what you would like for the relationship.
 People often think you should only resort to couples therapy if you have hit a rocky patch, but reflecting on your relationship is something that can be worthwhile at any time and can really serve to strengthen and deepen a relationship.